"What is the most self-destructive emotion?"

 The whole point of an emotion is to draw your attention to something your brain thinks is important - and to motivate you to do something about it.

 If you try to ignore it, the emotional part of your brain just says “this idiot isn’t listening, let’s make this louder.”
-So the emotion grows, and eventually overwhelms you.
+Your mind will continually dial up the volume until you're deaf, and eventually the emotion overwhelms you.

 Often this we suppress emotion when we feel emotional shame… but instead of making the emotion go away, the emotion intensifies and-